 |5 different wood types possible (Siberian spruce; larch; thermo wood; oak and red cedar)||Fiberglass frame is ideally suitable for built in models (for terraces)|

 Fiberglass closed benches reduce water capacity

 Of course, no hot tub is perfect, and each comes with its set of shortcomings.
 These can be found not only in the amount of maintenance required but in the limitations of the material, as well.
 Additionally, weight is something that very few of the first time owners will take into consideration.
-A large hot tub can weight up to 450kg even without the water inside.
+A large hot tub can weigh up to 450kg even without the water inside.
 Therefore, if in the future you are planning on moving the hot tub or are forced to do so out of necessity, then this suddenly becomes very important.
 Hot tubs clocking in at 100-200kgs can be carried by hand by a small group of people, but the larger ones may require machinery to transport even a short distance.

 |At least 10 cm of water must always be left in the wooden hot tub in order to avoid wood contractions|